 This means that if you are someone who takes a proactive approach in your health and wellness, it is important to not neglect your state of mind.
 Being able to see the positive side of things can improve every aspect of your life.

-Final Thoughts on Optimism
+Final Thoughts on Optimism and Happiness

 Today, we’ve learned that optimism does indeed affect our level of happiness.
 We’ve also learned that optimism has benefits for our health and relationships.